dray01/dsphinx/_posts/istio_on_GKE.rst

 .. image:: _images/k-get-pods.png
     :width: 500

 Let's take a moment to consider what we have deployed so far.
-We have a working hipster shop that is accessable via the front end load balancer.
+We have a working hipster shop that is accessible via the front end load balancer.
 We can obtain the front end LB IP with the below command.

 .. code-block:: bash